pgtipping/Synthalyst/memory-bank/progress.md

   - Sidebar navigation for easy access to different sections
   - Pagination for large data sets
   - Data visualization for email statistics
+  - Robust error handling for API calls and missing data

 - **Knowledge GPT**: